The Dragonfly Life Cycle |

 When the caterpillar is full grown and stops eating, it becomes a pupa.
 The pupa of butterflies is also called a chrysalis.

-Depending on the species, the pupa may suspended under a branch, hidden in leaves or buried underground.
-The pupa of many moths is protected inside a coccoon of silk.
+hidden in leaves or buried underground.
+The pupa of many moths is

 This stage can last from a few weeks, a month or even longer.
 Some species have a pupal stage that lasts for two years.